 There are a few main characteristics that set mammals apart from other animal groups, like insects or reptiles.
 These special characteristics make a mammal a mammal.

-- The animal is a vertebrate, or has a backbone.
+- Vertebrate, or has a backbone.

-- The animal breathes with lungs.
+- Breathes with lungs.

 Examples of Interesting Mammals